hashicorp/terraform-provider-vault/website/docs/r/consul_secret_backend.html.md

    *Available only for Vault Enterprise*.

 * `token` - (Optional) The Consul management token this backend should use to issue new tokens.
-This field is required when not bootstrapping a new Consul instance.
+This field is required when `bootstrap` is false.

 ~> **Important** Because Vault does not support reading the configured token back from the API, Terraform cannot detect and correct drift on `token`.
 Changing the value, however, _will_ overwrite the previously stored values.

 * `bootstrap` - (Optional) Denotes that the resource is used to bootstrap the Consul ACL system.

-~> **Important** The bootstrap token is silently stored.
-If a management token is needed, write a role with the `global-management` policy and read new creds back from it.
-If the resource is destroyed or the token overwritten, the bootstrap token will be lost and [an ACL system reset would be needed to recover.](https://learn.hashicorp.com/tutorials/consul/access-control-troubleshoot#reset-the-acl-system)
+~> **Important** When `bootstrap` is true, the token is silently stored.
+If the resource is destroyed or the token overwritten, the bootstrap token will be lost and an [ACL system reset would be needed to recover.](https://learn.hashicorp.com/tutorials/consul/access-control-troubleshoot#reset-the-acl-system)
-Using resources in this manner should be considered an advanced feature and not recommended.
+Using resources in this manner should be considered an advanced feature and is not recommended.

 * `path` - (Optional) The unique location this backend should be mounted at.
 Must not begin or end with a `/`.
 Defaults to `consul`.